K-mer: Pseudocode

-In Bioinformatics Pipelines
+In bioinformatics pipelines

 Because the number of k-mers grows exponentially for values of k, counting k-mers for large values of k (usually >10) is a computationally difficult task.
 While simple implementations such as the above pseudocode work for small values of k, they need to be adapted for high-throughput applications or when k is large.
 To solve this problem, various tools have been developed: